mslot/Servitr.LogSink/readme.md

 ```

 We are talking about 14 characters.
 But it still pains my eyes that we have to apply `ConsoleService` and new'ing the log argument list (but this is needed if we are going to get the caller name).

+# Design of interfaces
+I know that the `Log*` interface contains a lot of optionals, and I know it is bad design, but _this_ isn't a production grade library, and my focus isn't on designing a perfect API.
+My focus is on experminting with event ids, and trying to get a perfect setup for doing library development.
+Bear over with me.
+If I in the future want to make a better design, the optionals is the first I am going to look at erasing, and breaking up.